 2. Using Slack for your course

-From assignments and due dates to lecture location and time changes, a course channel is a great way to centralise announcements to students without having to send bulk emails.
+From assignments and due dates to lecture location and time changes, a course channel is a great way to centralize announcements to students without having to send bulk emails.

 If you have alternative channels for class discussion, Q&A and projects, you might opt to make a course announcement channel read-only so that key information is visible and not crowded with additional conversation.